BarslLVl/vitaforce/README.md

 - **Community Posts**: Users can share their experiences and progress through community posts visible to all members.
 - **Newsletter Signup**: Users can subscribe to receive newsletters and updates on new fitness plans or promotions.
 - **SEO Optimization**: Fully optimized for search engines with proper meta tags, robots.txt, and sitemap.xml for better discoverability.
+- **404 Page**: A user-friendly custom 404 error page with navigation options.

 ## Features to be Implemented
 - **Live Chat Support**: A live chat system for customer support and inquiries.